dslatkin/dotfiles/README.md

 ```

 If you sync your VS Code settings, you'll want to add this setting as well
-to automatically sync the `dotfile.*` settings which are by default exluded:
+since `dotfile.*` settings are excluded from sync by default:

 ```json
 {